tc39/proposal-temporal/docs/calendar.md

 ### Custom calendars

-For specialized applications where you need to do calculations in a calendar system that is not supported by Intl, you can also implement your own `Temporal.Calendar` object.
+For specialized applications where you need to do calculations in a calendar system that is not supported by Intl, you can implement a custom calendar.
+There are two ways to do this.

-To do this, create a class inheriting from `Temporal.Calendar`, call `super()` in the constructor with a calendar identifier, and implement all the methods.
+The recommended way is to create a class inheriting from `Temporal.Calendar`, call `super()` in the constructor with a calendar identifier string, and implement all the members except `id`, `toString()`, and `fields()`, which are optional.
-Any subclass of `Temporal.Calendar` will be accepted in Temporal APIs where a built-in `Temporal.Calendar` would work.
+If you don't implement the optional members, then the base class's default implementations will be used.

+The other, more difficult, way to create a custom calendar is to create a plain object implementing the `Temporal.Calendar` protocol, without subclassing.
+The object must implement all of the `Temporal.Calendar` methods except for `fields()`.
+Any object with the required methods will return the correct output from any Temporal property or method.
+However, most other code will assume that custom calendars act like built-in `Temporal.Calendar` objects.
+To interoperate with libraries or other code that you didn't write, then you should implement the `id` property and the `fields()` method as well.
+Your object must not have a `calendar` property, so that it can be distinguished in `Temporal.Calendar.from()` from other Temporal objects that have a calendar.

 The identifier of a custom calendar must consist of one or more components of between 3 and 8 ASCII alphanumeric characters each, separated by dashes, as described in [Unicode Technical Standard 35](https://unicode.org/reports/tr35/tr35.html#Unicode_locale_identifier).

-### Protocol

-It's also possible for a plain object to be a custom calendar, without subclassing.
-The object must implement all of the `Temporal.Calendar` methods except for `fields()`.
-It must not have a `calendar` property, so that it can be distinguished in `Temporal.Calendar.from()` from other Temporal objects that have a calendar.
-It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.Calendar`.

 ## Constructor